microsoft/FluidFramework/BREAKING.md

 ### Deprecated `IFluidSerializer` in `IFluidDataStoreRuntime`
 `IFluidSerializer` should only be used by DDSs to serialize data and they should use the one created by `SharedObject`.

+### Replace `innerRequestHandler` with `rootDataStoreRequestHandler`
+`innerRequestHandler` is removed from `@fluidframework/request-handlers` package and replaced with `rootDataStoreRequestHandler`.If a container wants to permit requests for specific data stores, they can add `rootDataStoreRequestHandler` to the list of request handlers they pass to the runtime factory.
+This will restore the ability to request root data stores.
+This will only work for root data stores, and if support is required for requesting non-root data stores and/or for legacy document support, a request handler can be created of their own that calls `runtime.IFluidHandleContext.resolveHandle(request)` just like `innerRequestHandler` used to do.

 ## 0.52 Breaking changes
 - [chaincodePackage removed from Container](#chaincodePackage-removed-from-Container)